Compare ways to save on your car insurance premiums without cutting corners.

 - Making too many claims.
 Before you make a claim, remember that your claims history will influence the future cost of your premiums, and you may have a high deductible to pay.
 If the accident wasn’t too severe, the excess alone might cost more than the damage and it might not be worth being hit with increased premiums.

 - Too good to be true.
 Price is obviously an important factor when shopping for cheap car insurance, but don’t just choose a policy based on price alone.
 Compare the features, benefits and limits of several policies on the market.
 If you find much cheaper car insurance from one insurer, look for the catch.

-- High deductible.
+- Too high deductible.
 You can save money by selecting a higher deductible in return for cheaper premiums, but if your deductible is too high it may make it too expensive for you to lodge a claim.
-A good excess is high but affordable.
+A good deductible is high but affordable.